 AFJROTC 2A: The Science of Flight 1 Credit Gr.
-9, 10 11,12 Course: 0651
+9, 10 11,12 Course: 0651 The state of the s

 Forty percent of this course is an aviation science course focusing on flight basics, the aerospace environment, and principles of flight.
 Students will study the atmosphere and gain an understanding of the principles of flight.
 Forty percent of the course focuses on communication, awareness, and leadership.
 Twenty percent of the course is a wellness program that includes sports, physical training and testing, and informational sessions on developing a healthy lifestyle.